Lil' JJ: Life and career

 In 2007, he starred in the Nickelodeon series Just Jordan as Jordan Lewis.
 In 2008, he, Lily Collins, and Pick Boy appeared together on Nickelodeon for special events.
 Also, Lil' JJ has appeared in the ABC television series The Secret Life of the American Teenager.

 In 2008, he hosted the variety/sketch DVD Almost Grown.

 He appeared on the TNT show Men of a Certain Age as DaShaun and on an episode of Chelsea Lately.

 He also appeared on the TV One sitcom The Rickey Smiley Show as Brandon.

-As of April 18, 2013, Lewis is a member of Omega Psi Phi at Arkansas Baptist College.
+On April 18, 2013, Lewis became initiated as a member of Omega Psi Phi at Arkansas Baptist College.

 He returned to television and became a regular cast member of Wild 'n Out since Season 12 on MTV and VH1.